cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 \int P(x, y)dy = P(x)
 $$

 As such, we can *marginalize $y$ out of the numerator* so as to obtain the denominator we require.
+This denominator is often called the "evidence."

 ##### Marginalization example
 Marginalization took me a while to understand.
 Imagine we have the following joint probability distribution out of which we'd like to marginalize $A$.